galileosuite/galileosuite.github.io/README.md

+# Galileo Support and Community

-Galileo Suite
+Welcome to the Galileo Suite community resource center.

+You can find information on the latest Galileo releases, support and trends.

-# Welcome
+# Support

-This site is for all your galileosuite needs.

 ## Agents

 ### Standard